WPocket/WorkHorse/README.md

 # WorkHorse
 Client Registration API

-built using ulfius and cJSON.
+built using expressJS and typescript